 Currency risk is the risk that the value of a financial instruments will fluctuate due to a change in foreign exchange rates.
-The Group takes an exposure to the effect of fluctuation is prevailing foreign currency exchange rates on its financial position.
+The Group is exposed to the risk from fluctuation in prevailing foreign currency exchange rates on its financial position.
 The Board of Directors have set maximum limits on the level of currency exposure, which are monitored daily.